Nintendo reveals ‘Super Mario 3D World’ is returning with all-new content

-Super Mario 3D World is being ported over to the Nintendo Switch with a brand new expansion.
+Super Mario 3D World is being ported over to the Nintendo Switch, bringing with it a brand new expansion.

 Much like previous Mario games, the gameplay features various items which give characters a set of abilities.
 The Cat Suit allows players to climb trees and speed through levels, while the Double Cherries clone Mario and friends in order to complete various puzzles.